-Miles of trails pass through a mosaic of agricultural fields, successional forests, and winding hedgerows all surrounded by quarry-stone capped double walls.
-A new trailhead on County Road in Marion now lets you access miles of East Over landscape.
+A trailhead on County Road in Marion accesses miles of East Over landscape, through the Hales Brook & Sippican River Tract.
 Forest trails traverse pine and oak uplands and unique wetland habitats, and provide sweeping views of active cranberry bogs.

 Clapp Road entrance, from points North:

 Take I-495 South to Exit 2, Rt.
 58 South.
 Take a slight right onto Rt.
 58; go 0.2 miles to traffic light.
 Rt.
 58 becomes County Rd.
 Go 2.5 miles to fourway intersection.
 Turn right onto Mary’s Pond Rd.
 Go 2.5 miles, then turn right onto Clapp Road.
 Parking lot is 0.5 mi. on right.

 Take I-195 East, Exit 20.
 Turn left onto Front St./Rt.
 105 North.
 After approx. 1.5 mi. turn right onto Walnut Plain Rd.
 At first intersection, turn right onto Mary’s Pond Rd.
 After approx. 0.5 mi., turn left onto Clapp Rd.
 Parking lot is about 0.5 mi. on right.

 From I-195: Take exit 20 and take Rt.
 105 North.
 Go .3 miles and turn right onto County Rd.
 The parking area is on the left just before 285 County Road.